-Class 5 = Motorised float any size consisting of a youth group or youth organisation (Scouts, Brownies, Schools, Playgroups etc)
+Class 5 = Motorised float any size consisting of a newcomer group, youth group or youth organisation (Scouts, Brownies, Schools, Playgroups etc)

-Motorised classes will be judged on route at randomised locations.
-The results will be announced at the closing ceremony on Sunday 23rd September (this is why we need your phone number when entering).
+Motorised classes will be judged on the route at randomised locations.
+The results will be announced at the closing ceremony the next evening (this is why we need your phone number when entering).

-Entry’s into classes 3, 4 and 5 will need some lovely people to volunteer to be their float safety stewards.
-They will wear a very fetching tabbard and walk along side the entry.
+Entry’s into classes 3, 4 and 5 will need some lovely people to volunteer to be their float safety marshals.
+They will wear a very fetching tabard and walk alongside the entry.
+They are not allowed to collect money.
 Small floats are required to have a minimum of 2 and the big floats need a minimum of 4.
 Their job is to make sure no one gets near the wheels or falls under the float.
 We have barriers alongside the majority of the route but there are some places where it gets a bit tight and people do try to get past the floats.
-Your driver can only see so much and the stewards will make sure that nothing nasty happens.
+Your driver can only see so much and the marshals will make sure that nothing nasty happens.
 On the night we will have an emergency number to call for any issues and dotted around the route will be qualified event marshals to call on for help.

 Building Your Entry

 The entry forms will show a list of requirements to follow.
 It’s all common sense and its there to protect both entrants and spectators.
 So it goes without saying that you don’t build your cart/float entry wider than a standard farm trailer or higher than the electric cables.
-Think about how your entry may effect the environment, don’t use polystyrene that can break apart easy as the carnival field is used for livestock and this can harm the animals.
-A full list will be available soon.
+Think about how your entry may affect the environment, don’t use polystyrene that can break apart easy as the carnival field is used for livestock and this can harm the animals.

 Building a float can be daunting but as long as you get a good group together you can create something special.
 Our facebook carnival group can be useful for anyone needing paint or a few ideas.
 Click on the facebook icon in the header and don’t be afraid to ask a question.
 Or use our contact us form page to send a quick message.